anantec/To-do_app_angular/README.md

 ## Run Project

 Run `ng serve` for a dev server.
-Also dont forget to run `npm restart` cause this will start you json Server where data is stored The application will automatically reload if you change any of the source files.
+Also dont forget to run `npm restart` cause this will start your json Server where data is stored The application will automatically reload if you change any of the source files.

 ## Code scaffolding